DonatJR/ita_ws20/milestone/milestone.md

 - the quality of the files made it hard to find regex for information extraction
 - even though [ann](http://aan.how) has to each paper a html page where the abstract could be found, after examination, we were once again facing the problem of an error-ridden abstract

+[Crossref](https://crossref.org/) provides a reliable way to access data, but filtering for specific topics and extracting URLs to PDFs as well as keywords is more difficult than initially assumed.
+For now, we don't intend to use `Crossref` as a data source.
+If we were to face problems with not having enough data in the future we can still fall back to using it.

 [jmlr](https://jmlr.csail.mit.edu) proved an excellent data source because:

 - the research papers are ordered in volumes.
 There are currently 21 volumes available.
 Each volume has its own website, i.e. https://jmlr.csail.mit.edu/papers/v18/